brookeb2000/exercism_solutions/README.md

 # exercism_solutions
-repo to hold some of my exercism solutions to practice with git
+some of my exercism solutions to practice with git
+## installation
+1. Clone the repo:
+   ''
+2. Open the folder in VS Code or editor of choice.
+## Usage

+## License
+This project is licensed under the MIT License.